al-siv/color-rs/phases/PHASE-0.19.0.md

 - ✅ Full CLI workflow validation for all supported scenarios
 - ✅ Error handling validation across the complete pipeline
 - ✅ File output and formatting validation for all formats

+**Mandatory Git Workflow Checklist Items**:
+- **At the beginning of milestone**:
+  - [ ] Check in Git that we are currently on the `origin/main` branch
+  - [ ] If not on `origin/main`, continue working within the milestone whose branch is open; bring it to the state where it "compiles, builds, tests, and runs"
+  - [ ] Create a new milestone branch as specified in the `Milestone-Based Git Workflow` section: `git checkout -b milestone-3.1-integration-testing-$(date +%Y%m%d)`
+- **At the end of milestone**:
+  - [ ] Bring the program to the state where it "compiles, builds, tests, and runs"
+  - [ ] Verify all quality gates pass: `cargo fmt && cargo clippy -- -D warnings && cargo test`
+  - [ ] Merge the milestone branch with `origin/main` following the completion protocol
+  - [ ] Tag the milestone completion: `git tag -a "milestone-3.1-$(date +%Y%m%d)" -m "Milestone 3.1: End-to-End Integration Testing Complete"`

 **Tasks**:
 - [ ] **Complete CLI workflow testing**: